icdevs/axon/README.md

 # Documentation for Proxy.mo (The wallet canister)

 The Proxy wallet contract is responsible for managing an ICRC1 token implementation and providing various functionalities for interacting with the token.
+If also allows the users to make requests for call_raw calls so that the Axon Proxy Wallet can call other services.

 ### Public Functions